 Jeff Jones is executive vice president and chief marketing officer for Target and a member of its executive leadership team.
 His areas of responsibility include corporate communications and public relations, investor relations, guest insights, marketing business intelligence, enterprise loyalty and all advertising, media and marketing strategy and operations.

-Jones brings extensive experience in leading global marketing and advertising strategy and operations across more than a dozen industries, including consumer products and retail.
+Jeff brings extensive experience in leading global marketing and advertising strategy and operations across more than a dozen industries, including consumer products and retail.

-In addition, Jones has held leadership positions at marchFIRST, Inc., The Coca-Cola Company, Leo Burnett Worldwide, and LB Works, a wholly owned subsidiary of Leo Burnett, where he served as president and chief executive officer.
+In addition, Jeff has held leadership positions at marchFIRST, Inc., The Coca-Cola Company, Leo Burnett Worldwide, and LB Works, a wholly owned subsidiary of Leo Burnett, where he served as president and chief executive officer.

 Jeff has been involved in a number of companies that fuel his passion for technology and entrepreneurship.
 He helped establish a systems integration consulting firm, which was acquired by marchFIRST; and he co-founded Motobias, a dynamic video services provider.
 He has advised Zoove, a mobile marketing company; experiential marketing firm ASquared Group; Point Inside, an indoor-mapping technology company; and Curious Sense, a music-based gaming company.
 Jeff is also a member of the Association of National Advertisers (ANA) board of directors, the advisory board of the Coach K Center on Leadership & Ethics (COLE) at Duke University’s Fuqua School of Business, and Marketing 50 (M50).